Avoid Posture Problems with Back Strengthening Exercises

-Nobody wants to have a rounded upper back and we all are told at
+Nobody wants to have a rounded upper back and look like The Hunchback

-tend to have a slouching posture are guilty only of having lack of strength.
-Many of us need conditioning to the muscles that help
+posture are guilty only of having a lack of back strength.
+Most

+of us just need to add some conditioning to the muscles that help

-you 'sit up straight'.
-This lack of strength can be painful
+us sit up straight.
+This lack of postural strength can be painful

-and cause all sorts of neck and back pains including headaches!
+and cause all sorts of neck and back issues including headaches!

-Regular chest stretching done daily is one simple and cost free
+Regular chest stretching performed daily is one simple and cost-free

 way of adjusting your poor posture.
-The pectoral or chest muscle
+The pectoral or chest muscles

-attachments which go to the shoulder area, have a tendency to get
+that attach to the shoulder area have a tendency to get tight and

-the mid back and rotator cuff muscles which are your mainstay foundation
+the mid back and rotator cuff muscles which are the core foundation

-stretch for up to 60 seconds per side and pull only to comfort,
+for up to 60 seconds per side and "pull" only to a comfortable

 In order to alleviate this issue you need to regularly condition